Parameters, Arguments, Defaults, and Keywords

 print(describe(score=91, name='Sol', passed=True))

 Both calls are valid.
-The second call changes the written order, but keyword names make the binding clear.
+The first uses the default passed=False; the second rewrites the order but the keyword names keep the binding unambiguous, producing Sol:91:True.

 Call patternValid?Reason